Want to get updates to your mailbox? 📬

 Not Mobile-Friendly

 Mobile traffic continues to increase every year.
 More than half of searches are conducted on a mobile device, and if those users don’t like what they see, they’ll leave right away with the swipe of a finger.
-Mobile visitors only tend to stay on a page for half of the time as a desktop user, so it is imperative that you optimize your site for mobile users.
+Mobile visitors only tend to stay on a page for half of the time as desktop users, so it is imperative that you optimize your site for mobile users.

-To render your site for a user on any device, you should optimize your site with responsive site design.
+To render your site for a user on any device, you should optimize your site with a responsive site design.
 Responsive design means that your site will fit a screen of any size, perform well, and present content clearly in any situation.
 Responsive site design will arrange content and images on the screen based on the size of the device screen.
 If a user has to “pinch and zoom” on your mobile site- then your site is not mobile-friendly.

-You should make sure to regularly perform mobile-testing to make sure that your site is responsive on all devices.
+You should make sure to regularly perform mobile testing to make sure that your site is responsive on all devices.

 Mobile users are usually looking for answers fast, so if a site doesn’t give them the information they want right away, they’ll go somewhere else.